 How to choose the best cruise ship for you

-When choosing your MSC cruise ship, you should look closely at the facilities on board.
+When choosing your MSC cruise ship, look closely at the onboard facilities.

 The older and smaller the cruise ship, the less variety of facilities on board.
 The newer and bigger the cruise ship, the more bells and whistles you will find.